Britt Baker: Other media

-Baker appears as a main cast member for AEW All Access.
+Baker appeared as a main cast member for AEW All Access.
 She made her video game debut as a playable character in AEW Fight Forever.

 Baker, alongside Adam Cole, appeared on the May 8, 2022 episode "Working to Death" of the American reality series Bar Rescue.
 She also had a guest role in the sixth season of Cobra Kai.
+Baker appeared as Debbie Nichols in the 2024 Mildred Burke biopic Queen of the Ring.

 Personal life

-Baker was in a relationship with fellow AEW wrestler Adam Cole from 2017 to 2024.
-In October 2024, Cole confirmed in an interview with Sports Illustrated that he and Baker were no longer together, but remain friends.
+Baker dated fellow professional wrestler Adam Cole from 2017 to 2024, having met through the dating app Bumble.
+They remain friends.

-In addition to wrestling, Baker is a member of the American Dental Association and is employed as a dentist at a private practice in Winter Park, Florida, with whom she has an agreement for it to remain closed on Wednesdays to allow her to travel for AEW Dynamite.
+Baker is a member of the American Dental Association and is employed as a dentist at a private practice in Winter Park, Florida, with whom she has an agreement for it to remain closed on Wednesdays to allow her to travel for AEW Dynamite.
 She said in 2018 that dentistry was her "forever dream job" and that she intended to continue practicing it during and after her wrestling career.
+In February 2026, Baker stated that she was no longer a full-time dentist due to receiving death threats from wrestling fans.